Ben-Haslam/Alternative-Uniswap-Interface/blog.md

 ## React Frontend

-The frontend of the application makes extensive use of MaterialUI components such as `Grid`, `Container`, `Paper`, `Typography` as well as various buttons and more.
+The frontend of the application makes extensive use of MaterialUI components such as `Grid`, `Container`, `Paper`, `Typography`, as well as various buttons and more.
 Rather than explaining the workings of every component in the application, I will aim to give a high level overview, which will make the most sense if you are reading through the code at the same time.
-If you are not familiar with MaterialUI I recomend reading up on some of their great documentaion.
+If you are not familiar with MaterialUI I recommend reading up on some of their great documentation [here](https://material-ui.com/).

 The file `CoinSwapper.js` exports a function `CoinSwapper`, which returns the React component used to select tokens and make swaps.
 This function itself makes use of some other custom React components, which I will explain first before going through the internal functions and hooks that make the `CoinSwapper` component work.

-### Coin Dialog Component
+### Coin Dialog component

 The `CoinDialog` component renders the menu of coins that opens upon clicking one of the select buttons.
 This extends the React `Dialog` component, which renders a window that opens in front of the rest of the app, used to ask for a decision.
 It is defined in `CoinSwapper/CoinDialog.js`

 Inside the `CoinDialog` component, there is first a modified version of MaterialUI's `DialogTitle` component, with the addition of a close button which on click calls the `exit` function that closes `CoinDialog`.

-Next there is an React `TextField` component, which is used to allow the user to paste the address of a token to be used.
-On change, this sets the state variable `address` to the users input.
+Next there is an React `TextField` component, which enables the user to paste the address of a token to be used.
+On change, this sets the state variable `address` to the user's input.

 The next part is a mapping that maps each of the default tokens in `Constants/coins` to a custom `CoinButton` component (see below), that when clicked calls the `exit` function that closes `CoinDialog` returning the address of the selected tokens.